TechBlueprints/dbus-aggregate-smartshunts/README.md

 - ✅ **Completely stateless** - all data derived from physical SmartShunts
 - ✅ **Exponential backoff** for device discovery (reduces D-Bus traffic)

-## Pure Monitoring Only

-**This service is PURE MONITORING - it does NOT provide charge control.**

-The aggregate SmartShunt:
-- ✅ Reports all SmartShunt data (voltage, current, SoC, temperature, alarms, history)
-- ✅ Appears as a SmartShunt (ProductId 0xA389) in Venus OS
-- ❌ Does NOT publish charge limits (CVL/CCL/DCL)
-- ❌ Does NOT control charging/discharging
-- ❌ Does NOT appear as a BMS

-**Need charge control?** Use the companion project [dbus-smartshunt-to-bms](https://github.com/TechBlueprints/dbus-smartshunt-to-bms) which converts SmartShunts into virtual BMS devices with full charge control capabilities.

 ## Installation

 ### Prerequisites